Harvard–Yale football rivalry: Yale Bowl

 the Colosseum of Pompeii in Italy was the only other known structure in the world engineered by digging a hole then using the displaced dirt to build the surrounding wall or berm.
 The Bowl had the largest seating capacity for a stadium in the world upon completion of construction.
-Head coach Carm Cozza likened the feeling of running through the tunnel then onto the Bowl's to a gladiator entering the arena.
+Head coach Carm Cozza likened the feeling of running through the tunnel onto the Bowl to a gladiator entering the arena.

 The Yale Bowl, completed before World War I, presaged a collegiate stadium-building blitz associated with the game's popularity in the Roaring Twenties.
 The modern era of college football, with radio broadcasts coast to coast of gridiron exploits by Red Grange or the Four Horsemen of Notre Dame, began soon after the construction of stadiums that rivaled the Yale Bowl's seating capacity.
 The Rose Bowl venue, its annual post-season contest, and the plethora of venues and post-season football contests known as "bowls" has been attributed to the Yale Bowl.

-Walter Camp had been the long-tenured treasurer of Yale Athletic Union, precursor to later professional athletic department administration.
+Walter Camp had been the long-tenured treasurer of the Yale Athletic Union, precursor to the later professional athletic department administration.
 Yale swim athlete and team manager Robert Moses—acknowledged later in life as the power broker of urban planning and a "master builder"—had disagreements with Camp regarding the Athletic Union's treasury.
 Moses wrote editorials in two campus papers and lobbied Camp and the administration for larger sums for the minor sports (every sport save football, rowing and hockey) from the fund swelled by football receipts.
 Camp conceded little.
 Camp's big idea was to fund eventually the Yale Bowl Stadium.

 The Walter Camp Memorial Arch greets visitors to the Walter Camp Fields on Derby Avenue in front of the Bowl.
 A seven-person committee, including Yale Law School Dean Robert Hutchins, who would later abolish a storied football program at University of Chicago, raised money for the arch from a variety of sources, including 224 colleges and universities, and 279 high schools and prep schools.